 An application to the High Court is not to be embarked upon lightly.
 The costs can be counted in many thousands of pounds, and the chances of success for the objectors are slim.
 If an application is to be made to the High Court, there is a strict time limit in appeal cases – 6 weeks from the date of the decision letter on an appeal against a refusal of planning permission and only 28 days in the case of an appeal involving an enforcement notice.
 The limited discretion which the Court has over the time limit in judicial review cases does not extend to the 6-week time limit in this case; it is absolute, and cannot be extended.
 The 28-day time limit in enforcement appeal cases may be extended in exceptional circumstances, but usually only by a few days at most, and there would have to be a very good reason for the delay.

 In appeal cases, there will be a preliminary hearing before the Court gives its permission to the claimant to proceed.
-The Court must be satisfied that there is at least an arguable case that there was an error of law which would justify a quashing order being made.
-In the case of an appeal against an enforcement notice there is no appeal against a decision by the Court to refuse permission to proceed.
-The requirement in an Enforcement Notice Appeal to seek the permission of the Court to bring a challenge against the appeal decision applies to any party who wishes to challenge the decision, not just the appellant.
+The Court must be satisfied that there is at least an arguable case that there was an error of law which would justify a quashing order being made, and that it stands a reasonable chance of succeeding.
+In the case of an appeal against an Enforcement Notice there is no appeal against a decision by the Court to refuse permission to proceed.
+The requirement to seek the permission of the Court to bring a challenge against the appeal decision applies to any party who wishes to challenge the decision, not just the appellant.